mohamedveron/events_detector/README.md

 This app using go mod for dependancies management.

 ## Assumtions:
-I store the event for each struct in a memory cached map to follow its construction until completion
+I store the events for each struct in a memory cached map to follow its construction until completion

 ## Setup of the app